UQComputingSociety/website/about.md

 # About
 The UQ Computing Society provides a fun, social and challenging environment for students interested in coding and technology.

-> UQCS is hands down, the best value for money club on campus - Dragan Marjanovic
+> UQCS is life-changing for anyone even remotely technologically minded.
+The sense of community, the topical events and the wealth of knowledge are all incredible, not to mention the mountains of pizza.
+Trust me, it'll be the best value you've ever gotten out of $5. - Nick Lambourne

 ## What do we do?